Spicy Eggplant Spread

 Tomatoes

-Wash the tomatoes with fruit and vegetable wash, place them in a dry baking dish, and roast both the eggplants and tomatoes at 350℉ for about 1 hour or until the skins are wrinkly or sort of collapsed.
+Wash the tomatoes with fruit and vegetable wash.
+Tomatoes have a green dust on them that is a natural bug repellant.
+I like to make sure it is completely washed off, so the sweet tomato flavor shines.
+Place them in a dry baking dish, and roast both the eggplant mixture and tomatoes at 350℉ for about 1 hour or until the tomato skins are wrinkly or sort of collapsed.
 Stir the eggplants every 20 minutes or so.

-The photo to the left is my black cherry tomatoes.
+The photo to the light are my beautiful Jeune Plumb tomatoes.
 Select whatever tomatoes tickle your fancy.

-Remove the stems and seeds from the hot peppers.
+When finished roasting and cool enough to handle, remove the stems and seeds from the hot peppers, unless you like very hot, than leave the seeds in.
 I use a knife and fork to prevent hot pepper burns.

-Cool and mash everything together, with 1-2 tablespoons of apple cider vinegar.
+Cool and mash everything together, with generous amount of olive oil and another splash of apple cider vinegar.
 You can use a stick blender or food processor or a hand masher.
 Whatever works for you.

-are you going to make a lot and can the spread?
+are you going to preserve some of the spread?

 Wash your jars